ROCm/HIP/docs/how-to/hip_porting_guide.rst

 The ``cuModule`` feature of the driver API provides additional control over how and when accelerator code objects are loaded.
-For example, the driver API enables code objects to load from files or memory pointers.
+For example, the driver API enables code objects to be loaded from files or memory pointers.
 Symbols for kernels or global data are extracted from the loaded code objects.
 In contrast, the runtime API loads automatically and, if necessary, compiles all the kernels from an executable binary when it runs.
 In this mode, kernel code must be compiled using